abhishek2chikun/ZerodhaStrategyBuilder_with_Telegram-NLP/README.md

 ## Overview

 This project is a comprehensive Stock Market Streamlit Application that integrates various features to enhance trading decisions and execution.
 The application leverages sentiment analysis from Twitter, custom strategy creation, and provides alerts via a Telegram channel.
 It is also integrated with the Zerodha Kite API for direct trade placement.
+Rive real-time alert for your created strategy.

 ## Features